 While every effort was made to ensure representativeness of the data, there are several limitations to the survey design.
-In terms of coverage limitations, the use of random walk sampling methods in urban and rural areas could mean that MSMEs associated with certain characteristics could have a higher likelihood of agreeing to participate in the survey.
-For example, a grocery store owner would be more apt to agree to participate in a survey during slow business hours than an MSME owner engaged in physical labor.
+In terms of coverage limitations, the use of random-walk sampling methods in urban and non-urban areas could mean that MSMEs associated with certain characteristics could have a higher likelihood of agreeing to participate in the survey - for example, a grocery store owner would be more apt to agree to participate in a survey during slow business hours than an MSME owner engaged in physical labor.
 This may lead to overcoverage or undercoverage of certain business sector types.

-Another key coverage limitation relates to the exclusion of any household-based businesses without signage or storefronts.
+Another key coverage limitation relates to the exclusion of any householdbased businesses without signage or storefronts and the geographic coverage; F2F interviews were conducted with businesses with a storefront, stand or stall and/or signage.
 The random walk methodology may also limit the inclusion of multiple businesses at the same location.
-For multi-storey buildings, enumerators were instructed to treat the building as part of the random walk and choose one MSME from the location for screening and consent (or multiple MSMEs, depending on the interval and building size).
-However, if multiple businesses were operating from one space or location in the building, only one would be eligible.
-This limitation would also apply to multiple businesses sharing a stand or booth as only one of the business owners or top-level managers would be screened for qualification and consent.
+For multi-story buildings, enumerators were instructed to treat the building as part of the random walk and choose one MSME (or multiple depending on the interval and building size) from the location for screening and consent; however, if multiple businesses are operating from one space or location in the building, only one would be eligible.
+This limitation would also apply to multiple businesses sharing a stand or booth as only one of the business owners or toplevel managers would be screened for qualification and consent.

-In terms of geographic coverage limitations, firms selected for interviews were from the targeted SSU1s listed above; all firms outside of these areas were not included in the sampling frame.
+In terms of geographic coverage limitations, firms selected for interviews were from the targeted SSUs listed above; all firms outside of these areas were not included in the sampling frame.